Botswana Human Rights

-Botswana frequently speaks out against democratic abuses across the African continent, often one of the only regional voices to take such a stand.
-However, while transitions to power in Botswana have been seamless, the same ruling party has been in power for the last 40 years and succession is frequently guaranteed by a term limited president stepping down in favor of his vice president in order to allow that person to run in the next election as an incumbent.
+Botswana frequently speaks out against human rights, justice and democratic abuses across the African continent, often one of the only regional voices to take such a stand.
+However, while transitions of power in Botswana have been seamless, the same ruling party has been in control for the last 40 years and succession is frequently guaranteed by a term limited president stepping down in favor of his vice president to allow that person to run in the next election as an incumbent.
 This makes it difficult for opposition parties to gain traction.
 Further, state media control also challenges any opposition party's ability to run on an equal campaign footing.

 The death penalty has been in force in Botswana since the country became independent in 1966.
 The death penalty is available against those convicted for murder, treason, an attempt on the life of the head of state and the military offences of mutiny and desertion in the face of the enemy.
 Executions are often carried out unannounced to the public and the family members of the condemned prisoner.
 Families are not allowed to attend the burial of a condemned prisoner nor visit their graves once they are buried.

-The Botswana government has been accused of dispossessing the San from their land in the Kalahari Desert because of the vast diamond fields present in the region.
-The San, also known as Bushmen, are southern Africa's first inhabitants and consider the Kalahari their ancestral lands.
+The Botswana government has been accused of dispossessing indigenous Bushmen from their land in the Kalahari Desert because of the vast diamond fields present in the region.
+The Bushmen are southern Africa's first inhabitants and consider the Kalahari their ancestral lands.
 They won a court decision in 2006 in Botswana's High Court declaring they were wrongly evicted and should be allowed to return.
 However, after the judgment the attorney-general said the government was not obliged to provide essential services to the Bushmen.
 Mining activities in the region make it difficult for the San to access water and they are blocked from access to boreholes.
-Currently, most San are crowded in resettlement camps in less than desirable living conditions.
+Currently, most Bushmen are crowded in resettlement camps in less than desirable living conditions.